Initial CAA Class 1

 Heathrow Medical Services are also accredited to perform medicals for a number of other international aviation authorities including Australia, Canada and KSA.

-The charge for an Initial Class 1 medical is £460 + VAT. (excluding referrals, casework etc if reqd.)
+The charge for an Initial Class 1 medical is £570 inc. VAT (excluding referrals, casework etc if required.)
 Fees are payable at the time of booking credit/debit card, or cash.
-Initial candidates will be also required to see our optometrist, undergo an ECG examination, blood tests comprising a haemoglobin and cholesterol estimation, an audiogram, spirometry, urinalysis and a full comprehensive clinical examination.
+Initial candidates will be also required to see our optometrist, undergo an ECG examination, have a finger prick blood test (comprising haemoglobin and cholesterol testing), salvia drug and breath alcohol testing, an audiogram, spirometry, urinalysis and a full comprehensive clinical examination.

 What to bring with you

 PLEASE NOTE THAT ONLY YOUR ORIGINAL PASSPORT WILL BE ACCEPTABLE AS PROOF OF IDENTITY.